grain-lang/grain-lang.org/src_blog/_posts/Grain-Formatter.md

 ## Grainformat

-The formatter can be invoked using the Grain cli
+The formatter can be invoked using the Grain CLI

 ```sh
 grain format myfile.gr